 Meet the Founder

 Eric S. Townsend is an American entrepreneur with interests in digital marketing, mentorship, publishing, early childhood education, music, fashion, and sports.
 He has served 400+ brands through his advertising and creative work since 1994, including Dow 30 and Fortune 100/500 clients.
-His strong work ethic owes a debt to his family’s farm roots outside Naples, Italy.
+Townsend was mentored by poet Steven Addiss, pupil of the avant garde music composer John Cage, guided by the incomparable revolutionary of modern art Marcel Duchamp.
+The lineage manifests in his skillsets.
+His strong work ethic owes a debt to his family’s farming roots north of Naples, Italy (Dragoni).
 Townsend has been recognized for excellence by The Webbys, PR Week magazine, American Marketing Association, Society for Marketing Professional Services, Service Industry Advertising Awards, Washington Business Journal, Kickstarter, and the Northern Virginia Technology Council.
-He has guided rising tech marketers through Everwise.
+He has guided rising tech marketers through Everwise (now Torch).
 He has written and published 20+ books.
 His children’s adventure series Tabula Raisa (est. 2016) was successfully funded through patrons on Kickstarter.
-The author’s latest book explores the early years of musical genius Prince Rogers Nelson.
+The author’s latest book explores the childhood and early career of musical genius Prince Rogers Nelson.
 His innovative work for Go Booklets (est. 2012) has contributed meaningfully to the “small books” movement in digital publishing.
-In the music industry, he has been credited as producer, songwriter, or lyricist on 100+ songs since 1992.
+In the music industry, he has been credited as writer, producer, or lyricist on 100+ songs.

 Townsend learned to crawl and draw at the same time.
 His first scribble was a rabbit.
 His mother regularly drove him to the Museum of Natural History and Hayden Planetarium in New York where his imagination ran wild.
 He drew animals and gazed upon star shows for hours.
 At Lyncrest Elementary School (Fair Lawn NJ), he wrote a lengthy poem on the fall of Pompeii (Italy) and published haiku in the local newspaper.
 His first exposure to technology was building robots in the school’s Gifted & Talented (G&T) program.